jhudsl/tidyversecourse/docs/05-prediction.md

 We can see that `Petal.Width` was the most important for predicting `Species`.

 Recall that since we are using a categorical outcome variable, we want to use accuracy to assess model performance.
-Thus, we can use the  `accuracy()` funtion of the `yardstick` package instead of the `rmse()` function to assess the model.
+Thus, we can use the  `accuracy()` function of the `yardstick` package instead of the `rmse()` function to assess the model.
 We first need to get the predicted values using the `predict()` function, as these are not in the fit output.

 ```r